aryrfjr/PRM_4_113603/README.md

 - **data_examples**: this folder contains samples of the data generated for the nominal composition Zr₄₉Cu₄₉Al₂.

-- **atomistic_models**: this folder contains simulation-specific model inputs used for the generation of **automated/reproducible raw data** from atomistic simulations using LAMMPS (a classical molecular dynamics simulator) and Quantum ESPRESSO (a first-principles electronic structure code based on density functional theory, DFT).
+- **atomistic_models**: this folder contains simulation-specific model inputs used for the generation of **automated/reproducible synthetic training raw data** from atomistic simulations using LAMMPS (a classical molecular dynamics simulator) and Quantum ESPRESSO (a first-principles electronic structure code based on density functional theory, DFT).
 These models inputs are EAM potentials and pseudopotentials.

 - **img**: this folder contains some figures used in the README files of this repository.